 Chateau de Blois lady-in-waiting to Queen Claude, fashionable, great architecture, arts, Renaissance, Leonardo da Vinci, intellectualism, piety

-Came of age, “native-born Frenchwoman” Continue reading “My notes from the first half of ‘Anne and Henry: the Lovers Who Changed History’”
+Came of age, “native-born Frenchwoman” Continue reading “Documentary Notes – ‘Henry and Anne: the Lovers Who Changed History’, Part 1”